Do You Need Photography Business Insurance?

 Why Photographers Should Consider a Business Owner’s Policy

-Some insurance companies—such as Hiscox—that provide insurance for photographers offer comprehensive business owner’s policies (BOP) that include coverage for equipment, general liability, business property insurance, and business interruption coverage.
+Some insurance companies—such as Hiscox—that provide insurance for photographers offer comprehensive business owner’s policies (BOP) that include equipment insurance, general liability insurance, business property insurance, and business interruption coverage.
+This type of policy is usually only offered to small businesses.

-Business Interruption Insurance: Often referred to as business income insurance, this would compensate videographers or photographers for loss of income if your photography business has to close due to property damage.
+- Business Interruption Insurance: Often referred to as business income insurance, A business owners' policy would compensate videographers or photographers for loss of income if your photography business has to close due to property damage.

-The cost of insurance for photographers varies depending on the risks you face, including:
+The cost of insurance for photographers varies depending on the risks you face in your business operations, including:

 - Type of photography.
 Are you simply shooting weddings?
 Contracting with magazines?
-Going to clients’ homes?
-Your photography insurance is based on the type of photography you’re doing.
+Shooting in a studio?
+Your photographer insurance is based on the type of photography you’re doing.

 - Additional services.
 Do you offer videography?
 Drone photography?
 Do you provide lighting?
 Editing?